karlseguin/the-little-mongodb-book/en/mongodb.markdown

 If you want to "expire" your data based on time rather than overall collection size, you can use [TTL Indexes](http://docs.mongodb.org/manual/tutorial/expire-data/) where TTL stands for "time-to-live".

 ## Durability ##
 MongoDB has always been intended to be run in a multi-server setup (MongoDB supports replication).
-Since version 2.0 MongoDB enables journaling by default, which allows fast recover of the server in case of a crash or abrupt power loss.
+Since version 2.0 MongoDB enables journaling by default, which allows fast recovery of the server in case of a crash or abrupt power loss.

 Durability is only mentioned here because a lot has been made around MongoDB's past lack of single-server durability.
 This'll likely show up in Google searches for some time to come.
 Information you find about journaling being a missing feature is simply out of date.